Musashi Kokubun-ji: Musashi Kokubun-niji

-The ruins of the nunnery associated with the Musashi Kokubun-ji are on a much smaller scale, and in a poor state of preservation.
+The ruins of the nunnery associated with the Musashi Kokubun-ji are on a much smaller scale and in a poor state of preservation.
 They are located to the west of the Musashi Kokubun-ji.
 The layout of the temple remains unclear, but portions of the foundations of the Kondō, Middle Gate and part of the nun's residence have been identified, along with a portion of the palisade which once surrounded the complex.
-However, ruins of the Lecture Hall, South Gate, belfry, sutra library, and other structures appear to have been due to urban encroachment.
+However, ruins of the Lecture Hall, South Gate, belfry, sutra library, and other structures appear to have been destroyed due to urban encroachment.
 The nun's residence had five rooms, and it is thought that a total of about ten nuns lived there.